emiliebarnard/pokemon-in-python/index.md

 <br>

-The documentation is hosted on [GitHub](https://github.com/emiliebarnard/pokemon-in-python) and was last updated in May 2023.
+The documentation is hosted on [GitHub](https://github.com/emiliebarnard/pokemon-in-python) and was last updated in June 2023.

 ---